 The importance of the information that the Greek Delta can provide is indispensable.
 This is especially the case where, in the real world, investors rarely hold options until maturity.

-Knowing how much profit that can be reaped or the potential losses that will be incurred from a single movement in price will decide for the investor whether they should still hold the option or choose to sell it.
+Knowing how much profit that can be reaped or the potential losses that will be incurred from a single movement in price will be one factor an investor uses to determine whether they should still hold the option or sell it.

 Unfortunately there is a complication with delta: it also moves as the price moves.
 So that 1.5 delta option may move 1.5 cents higher for 1 cent move in the underlying, but then the delta may have changed to 1.6.